madminer-tool/madminer-tutorial/_site/content/reana/introduction.md

 The workflow contains all the necessary elements to be run both locally (requiring only the [Yadage](https://yadage.readthedocs.io/en/latest/) workflow engine) and remotely (making use of [REANA](https://reanahub.io/)).
 It also integrates with a metrics tracking system called [MLFlow](https://mlflow.org/), that can, optionally, save certain Machine Learning metrics from run to run.

-## Workflow repositories
-The workflow is currently split into 3 different GitHub repositories:

-  * [Scailfin/madminer-workflow-ph](https://github.com/scailfin/madminer-workflow-ph): containing the event generation and detector simulation part.
-  * [Scailfin/madminer-workflow-ml](https://github.com/scailfin/madminer-workflow-ml): containing the ML training and inference part.
-  * [Scailfin/madminer-workflow](https://github.com/scailfin/madminer-workflow): wrapping both parts to construct the complete workflow.

-The distribution of the workflow into 2 separate sub-workflows (PH and ML) with a wrapper around them, allows us to make both of those sub-workflow **locally** executable on their own.
-This way, researchers have the option to **locally** run a particular part of the complete workflow multiple times, and with different parameters, without having to deal with the other part.

 ## Technologies
 Before jumping the different commands to execute the workflow, some words about the technologies the workflow relies on: